 1.1 Stick the EVA-foam (2 mm thick) and the adhesive double sticky foam together (Figure 1A).

-1.2 Using a 20 mm diameter leather hole punch, cut a circle from the attached foam pieces.
+1.2 Using a 20 mm diameter leather hole punch, cut a circle from the sticked foam pieces.
 Then, using a 12 mm diameter hole punch, cut the interior to create the double foam circle (Figure 1B).

 NOTE: The frame thickness of the capsule should be greater than 3 mm in size to guarantee sufficient surface for the gluing process to the host skin (see below).